Lynty/lynty.github.io/_drafts/2021-MM-DD-journal.md

 tags: journal
 ---

-I spent this morning's [deep work](https://www.calnewport.com/books/deep-work/) session <INSERT>.
-Here are the <NUM>  main things I learned:
+I spent this morning's <a href="https://www.calnewport.com/books/deep-work/" target="_blank">deep work</a>
+ session studying more on blockchain technology.
+I learned **so** many things:

 **1. **
 -